 All RFPs proposing multi-year services must be reviewed by the FC and approved by the GC, even if the existing budget includes funds for the first year’s activities.
 This is necessary as multi-year contracts affect future budgets, and future budgets are the responsibility of the GC.

-D. The Executive Director will ensure the Selection Process progresses as outlined previously in this Program Procurement Policy and in Section IX of this document.
-For those requests requiring a selection panel, the Executive Director will organize a selection team that includes representatives from the related advisory committee and representatives offered by the GC.
-The Executive Director may chair the selection team or designate as chair:
+D. The ED will ensure the selection process progresses as outlined previously in this Policy.
+For those requests requiring a selection panel, the ED will organize a selection team that includes representatives from the related advisory committee and representatives offered by the GC.
+The ED may chair the selection team or designate as chair:

-a member of the Executive Director’s staff
+a member of the ED’s staff

-a member or alternate of the Governance Committee
+a member or alternate of the GC

-the chair of the related Advisory Committee, or
+the chair or vice chair of the related advisory committee, or

-any other person approved by the Governance Committee.
+any other person approved by the GC.

 Selection Process